|Manuel Sobrinho Simões

 In 1989, he set up and directed the research unit IPATIMUP (Institute of Molecular Pathology and Immunology of the University of Porto), which rated "excellent" in the last evaluation conducted by Fundação para a Ciência e a Tecnologia (FCT – Foundation for Science and Technology]) and is one of the three European laboratories accredited by the American College of Pathologists.
 This research unit performs hundreds of diagnostic consultations for hospitals and oncology institutes in Europe and America.

-Sobrinho Simões is, since 1990, Adjunct Professor of Pathology and Cell Biology at the Jefferson Medical College, Thomas Jefferson University, in Philadelphia; assessor of the Gastric Cancer Research Consortium, formed by the Cancer Institute of Norway and the University of Zhengzhou; since August 2001, he is an expert in Molecular Pathology of the American Board of Pathology; and a guest specialist of the Telepathology Centre of the International Union against Cancer, based in Charité, Humboldt University, in Berlin.
+Sobrinho Simões was Adjunct Professor of Pathology and Cell Biology at the Jefferson Medical College, Thomas Jefferson University, in Philadelphia; assessor of the Gastric Cancer Research Consortium, formed by the Cancer Institute of Norway and the University of Zhengzhou; an expert in Molecular Pathology of the American Board of Pathology; and a guest specialist of the Telepathology Centre of the International Union against Cancer, based in Charité, Humboldt University, in Berlin.

 As a member of the European Society of Pathology, he vorganized the first two intercontinental Pathology congresses with the Latin-American Society of Pathology (2000 and 2004); in 2000, he formed the Moscow division of the European School of Pathology; he directed the 18th European Congress of Pathology, in Berlin, in September 2001, and developed the Ankara division of the Ankara European School of Pathology, in 2003.